cenzwong/gpu_and_inference_hw/README.md

 # Homework

-> This mirror the main homework but use Apple Metal.

 ## Contents

 - `hw1/` (40 pts): implement and benchmark operations with different arithmetic intensity. **Requires a GPU** (H100 or L40S).